stungeye/PagesDemo/README.md

 ## Simulacrum Abyss Flower

 A common, plain, boring magic flower from Pandemonium, the Simulacrum is a omnivorous plant buried deep underground in an fake expandable carapace, and aggressively consumes and absorbs the vitality and intelligence of any living being.
-It produces mimics that imitate its days’s behavior acurately, no matter how complex, and slowly replaces all life within its growing area of influence.

 ## Bulbasaur